Last Updated on January 17, 2021 by Nina Ahmedow

 If you’re looking for more romantic things to do in Chester you can go for a stroll along the Groves, the riverside promenade along the River Dee.
 Or you can rent a boat and see Chester from a different angle.

 I wish I had had more time in Chester and maybe even used it as a base to explore a little bit of Wales.
 But despite the awkward circumstances I’m really glad I got to visit Chester, a town I would have otherwise never visited.
+Some places simply surprise you like that.
+I also had really low expectations for cities like Brussels and Bratislava and was positively surprised.

 Where in the UK have you been?
 Is it a country you would like to explore beyond London?